 The administration and advisory fee (the "Administration and Advisory Fee") is calculated and payable quarterly in cash as 0.5% of the value of undeployed capital and 1.5% of the Company's common shareholders' equity less the value of undeployed capital.
-For the year ended December 31, 2023, we have determined that the majority of our assets were invested in Indian Investments (as defined in our IPO Prospectus), which are considered deployed capital.
-The Administration and Advisory Fee for the year ended December 31, 2023 was \$39.4 million.
+For the year ended December 31, 2024, we have determined that the majority of our assets were invested in Indian Investments (as defined in our IPO Prospectus), which are considered deployed capital.
+The Administration and Advisory Fee for the year ended December 31, 2024 was \$40.4 million.

-The performance fee (the "Performance Fee") is calculated and accrued quarterly and was paid for each of the first calculation period, being the period from January 30, 2015 to December 31, 2017, and the second calculation period, being the period from January 1, 2018 to December 31, 2020, and will be paid for each consecutive three-year period thereafter (each a "Calculation Period"), if applicable, and is calculated, on a cumulative basis, as 20% of any increase in common shareholder equity per share (before taking into account all Performance Fees paid in prior periods and the Performance Fee payable for the current calculation period, and excluding any liability related to the Company's automatic share purchase plan, but including distributions) above a 5% per annum increase, less the sum of all Performance Fees paid in prior periods.
-The amount of the Performance Fee is determined as of the end of the last day of each Calculation Period having regard to the number of multiple voting shares and subordinate voting shares then outstanding.
+The performance fee (the "Performance Fee") is calculated and accrued quarterly and was paid for each of the first calculation period, being the period from January 30, 2015 to December 31, 2017, the second calculation period, being the period from January 1, 2018 to December 31, 2020, and the third calculation period, being the period from January 1, 2021 to December 31, 2023, and will be paid for each consecutive three-year period thereafter (each, a "Calculation Period"), if applicable, and is calculated, on a cumulative basis, as 20% of any increase in common shareholder equity per share (before taking into account all Performance Fees paid in prior periods and the Performance Fee payable for the current calculation period, and excluding any liability related to the Company's automatic share purchase plan, but including distributions) above a 5% per annum increase, less the sum of all Performance Fees paid in prior periods.
+The amount of the Performance Fee is determined as of the end of the last day of each Calculation Period, having regard to the number of multiple voting shares and subordinate voting shares then outstanding.
 The Performance Fee for a Calculation Period, if any, will be paid within 30 days after the Company issues its year-end audited financial statements for the last calendar year of such Calculation Period.